Onboarding is your customers first experience with your bank and will set the tone for their interactions with your services.

 While there are many tools out there to help you build a smooth customer onboarding experience, there are a few general types of tools you’ll want to stay up to date on.

-These platforms provide a streamlined digital onboarding solution designed for a fast and hassle-free account-opening experience, often using automation to cut down on time and effort.
+These platforms provide digital, customer onboarding for banking solutions designed for a fast and hassle-free account-opening experience, often using automation to cut down on time and effort.
 Many also feature omnichannel access, so customers can sign up anytime, anywhere, and integrate seamlessly with your core banking systems.
 Examples like Backbase and NewgenONE are great choices for bringing onboarding into the digital age.

 Say goodbye to slow, manual ID checks!
 Tools that leverage AI and biometrics, like Onfido or Jumio, make identity verification fast, accurate, and fully compliant with KYC (Know Your Customer) and AML (Anti-Money Laundering) regulations.
 Bonus: Some even offer real-time risk monitoring to flag potential issues before they snowball.